dusk-network/docs-public/src/content/docs/getting-started/vm/counter-example.md

 ### Simple Counter Example
-Let's create a simple contract example for a counter.
-The counter will keep a count, and allow for incrementing it by one, as well as for reading its current value.
-In other words, the counter contract will count the number of times its increment method has been called, and will make this count available via a read method.
+Let's create a simple contract for <a href="https://github.com/dusk-network/piecrust" target="_blank" >Piecrust</a>, the virtual machine used by the Dusk blockchain.

+ We will develop a counter that keeps track of its total count, providing functionality to increment this count by one and to read the current value.
+Specifically, the counter will record how many times its increment method has been called, and this information can be accessed through a read method.

 Let's do it step by step.

 #### 1) Create a Rust project
-As smart contracts on Dus are "almost" normal Rust programs, let's create a new Rust cargo project in order to be able to write it and compile it.
+As smart contracts on Dusk are "almost" normal Rust programs, let's create a new Rust cargo project in order to be able to write it and compile it.

 You can create new Rust library for our contract by issuing the following command:

 `cargo new --lib hello-dusk-contract`

-This command will create a small Rust library project in a folder named `hello-dusk-contract`.
+This command will create a small Rust library project in the folder named `hello-dusk-contract`.
 You can open files of this project using your favorite IDE or with a simple system editor.

-In folder `src` there is a `lib.rs` file with some sample tests.
+In folder `src` there is a `lib.rs` file with some example tests.
 You can remove all the content from the `lib.rs` file.

-We will add the needed dependencies on the cargo.toml file you can start entering or pasting in the contract's code.
+We will add the required dependencies to the `Cargo.toml` file.
+You can then start entering or pasting in the contract's code.

 #### 2) Add dependencies